Advertisement

 Mario Ricardo Moreno of El Paso, El Paso County, TX was born on April 7, 1921, and died at age 86 years old on November 11, 2007.
 Mario Moreno was buried at Ft.
 Bliss National Cemetery Section DD Site 162 P.o.
 Box 6342 - 5200 Fred Wilson Avenue, in El Paso.

-Mario M Moreno of Dallas County, TX was born circa 1977.
-Family, friend, or fan, this family history biography is for you to remember Mario M. Moreno.
+Mario Moreno was born on July 15, 2000, and died at age 1 year old on September 1, 2001.
+Family, friend, or fan, this family history biography is for you to remember Mario Moreno.

-Mario L Moreno of Lubbock County, TX was born circa 1966.
-Family, friend, or fan, this family history biography is for you to remember Mario L. Moreno.
+Mario L Moreno was born on August 26, 1989, and died at age 2 years old on January 4, 1992.
+Family, friend, or fan, this family history biography is for you to remember Mario L Moreno.

 Can't find the Mario Moreno you're looking for?
 Begin a biography about Mario to share memories and connect with others who remember them.